momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 Examples:

 - When the element does not exist in the sorted set, `SortedSetIncrementScore(cache, cacheName, setName, value, 10)` will set the element's score to 10.
-- When the existing element is a value:score of "{ 'HotGamer2077' : 5 }" , `SortedSetIncrementScore(cacheName, setName, value, 10)` will set the element's score to 15.
+- When the existing element is a value:score of "{ 'KesselRun' : 12 }" , `SortedSetIncrementScore(cacheName, setName, value, 10)` will set the element's score to 22.

 | Name            | Type            | Description                                   |
 | --------------- | --------------- | --------------------------------------------- |